Castel Sant’Angelo tickets

 This skip-the-line ticket gets you seamless entry into Castel Sant’Angelo.

-You have access to everything in the attraction with this ticket, including the Museo Nazionale di Castel Sant’Angelo and the temporary exhibitions.
+You can access everything in the attraction with this ticket, including the Museo Nazionale di Castel Sant’Angelo and the temporary exhibitions.

-Finish your tour with a panoramic view over Rome and the River Tiber from the castle terrace.
+Finish your experience with a panoramic view over Rome and the River Tiber from the castle terrace.

 Guided tour of Castel Sant’Angelo